Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Meta-Modules

 \begin{lemma} Our implementation of the realignment primitive requires $2$ rounds. \end{lemma}

 We can arrange the meta-modules on a rhombical tesselation of the plane if they are all aligned to the same axes (see \Cref{fig:meta:rhombical:tesselation}).
 Note that due to the triangular grid, the meta-modules are not connected diagonally everywhere.
 Hence, we will only consider meta-modules connected if their sides are connected.

-In the following, we introduce two movement primitives: the slide and $k$-tunnel primitive.
+In the following, we introduce three movement primitives: the slide, rotation, and $k$-tunnel primitive.
 Our implementations of these primitives are similar to the ones for crystalline robots (e.g., \cite{DBLP:journals/comgeo/AloupisCDDFLORAW09}) and teletubes (e.g., \cite{DBLP:conf/icra/VassilvitskiiYS02}).

 In the \emph{slide primitive}, we move a meta-module $R_1$ along two adjacent substrate meta-modules $R_2$ and $R_3$ (see \Cref{fig:primitive:rhombical:slide}).
 We realize the primitive as follows (see \Cref{fig:meta:rhombical:slide:fast}).
 We assume that all amoebots are orientated into the movement direction.
 Otherwise, we apply the reorientation primitive.
 With respect to \Cref{fig:meta:rhombical:slide:fast}, let $L_1$ denote the uppermost layer of $R_2$ and $R_3$, and $L_2$ the second uppermost layer of $R_2$ and $R_3$.
 Our slide primitive consists of two rounds.
 In the first round, we contract all amoebots in $L_1$ after removing all bonds between $L_1$ and $R_1$ except the last one in the movement direction, and all bonds between $L_1$ and $L_2$ except the last one in the opposite direction.
 This moves $R_1$ into its target position.
 In the second round, we restore $R_2$ and $R_3$.
 For that, we expand $L_1$ again after removing all bonds between $L_1$ and $R_1$, and between $L_1$ and $L_2$ except the last ones in the movement direction, respectively.
 This ensures that $R_1$ stays in place.